3.2 Comprehensive Evaluation

 - Indicate interest in pursuing educational opportunities or want to enter an occupation that requires training

-- Have not completed a high school diploma or GED
+- Have not obtained a high school diploma or high school equivalency certificate

-- Completed high school or obtained a GED but need or want to brush up their skills
+- Completed high school equivalency (HSE) but need or want to brush up their skills

 - Have had difficulty in school with reading, writing, math, following verbal directions, etc. and want to improve their basic skills in order to get a job or a better job

 Referrals to Community Jobs may be appropriate for parents who:

 - Have little or no current work history

 - Are working on barrier management activities and are ready to combine issue resolution with subsidized work activities

 - Are able to participate full-time but are not ready for unsubsidized employment

 - Are ready and able to be employed within 6 months

 Job Connection Program